ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 presentations is also included.
 This algorithm MAY be different from the algorithm used by the issuer.

-The chosen algorithms MUST be asymmetric signing algorithms, so that each signature can be verified without sharing any private values between the parties.
+Issuers and holders MUST choose asymmetric signing algorithms, so each signature can be verified without sharing secrets between the parties.

 ### Holder Setup